ajaysridharan/slate/source/includes/_invoices.md

 <aside class="notice">
-At the moment you can only create invoices to existing plans and customers.
-That'll change when the customer and plan api points are ready.
+It is important to import invoices to a plan with the same interval.
+Do not import monthly subscriptions to an annual plan or vice versa.
 </aside>

 ### HTTP Request